PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The sprite scene (prefab)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The sprite scene or sprite prefab is a Canvas file with a unique object that compiles to a ``Phaser.Sprite`` sub-class.
 In the Phaser examples it is called as "custom sprite", in other tutorials and examples about Phaser it is called also "prefab".
 We like the word "prefab" since it is a concept used in other game visual tools, but the purpose is the same, to write reusable components that can be used in different parts of the game, without the need to duplicate code.
-For example you can create a ``Coin`` prefab with the coin animations, so you can use that animated coin in any other scene.
+For example, you can create a ``Coin`` prefab with the coin animations, so you can use that animated coin in any other scene.

-This is an example of how an sprite canvas file is compiled into a custom ``Phaser.Sprite``:
+This is an example of how a sprite canvas file is compiled into a custom ``Phaser.Sprite``:

 The coin scene (with a ``rotate`` animation) is compiled into a custom Sprite class: